sesam/docs/v1.1/admin_ui_replication_dashboard.md

 Metric | Description
 --------|----
 Ranges | The number of ranges across all nodes in the cluster.
-Leaders | The number of leaders across all nodes in the cluster.
+Leaders | The number of ranges with leaders across all nodes in the cluster.
+If the number does not match number of ranges for a long time, troubleshoot your cluster.
-Lease Holders | The number of leaders with leases across all nodes in the cluster.
+Lease Holders | The number of ranges that have leases across all nodes in the cluster.
-Leaders w/o Leases | The number of leaders without leases across all nodes in the cluster.
+Leaders w/o Leases | The number of Raft leaders without leases across all nodes in the cluster.
+If the number if non-zero for a long time, troubleshoot your cluster.
 Unavailable | The number of unavailable ranges across all nodes in the cluster.
 Under-replicated | The number of under-replicated ranges across all nodes in the cluster.

-### Replicas per Store
+### Replicas Per Store
 <img src="{{ 'images/admin_ui_replicas_per_store.png' | relative_url }}" alt="CockroachDB Admin UI Replicas per Store" style="border:1px solid #eee;max-width:100%" />
 The graph displays the number of range replicas on each store.